When Is the Best Time to Sell a House in Washington State?

 Homes don’t close quickly in Washington at this time of year, as the data illustrate.
 Inventory moves at higher prices and higher speeds during warmer months.

 “May is the time to list your house,” Harber says of the Tacoma market.
-And whether listing in the spring or summer, warmer temperatures are tied to speedier and higher-priced sales throughout the state.
+Whether listing in the spring or summer, warmer temperatures are tied to speedier and higher-priced sales throughout the state.
 Local nuances vary by city, so check your hometown in our free online Best Time To Sell Calculator.

 5 large cities in Washington